 There are many apps available for smart phones and tablets which is another way to listen to the PDF books.
 You can find different options by searching the App Store on your device.

-Contact Walden’s Disability Services office for more information.
+Contact Walden’s Student Wellness and Disability Services office for more information.